swch/strivve-docs-nextjs/src/pages/resources/grants/index.md

 # OAuth JWT Tokens

 Credential grants are issued by CardSavr acting as its own OAuth server.
-They are implemented using the industry standard Java Web Tokens \(JWT\) \[RFC-7519\] using the HMAC-256 signing algorithm.
+They are implemented using the industry standard JSON Web Tokens \(JWT\) \[RFC-7519\] using the HMAC-256 signing algorithm.

 ## Token Security